PEOPLE-INSIDE/people-inside/README.md

 - [Quick Start](#quick-start)

 ## PEOPLE INSIDE
-At the university meal time, too many people crowd into a restaurant.
-It's because there is a unified schedule.
-So sometimes we must go to another restaurant because there are no enough table.
+University students takes classes according to the fixed timetable.
+At the meal time, too many people crowd into a cafeteria.
+Sometimes we must go to another cafeteria because there are no enough table.
+To take matters worse, we don't have much time, because another class begins soon.
+To have lunch, we have to wait for a seat in the cafeteria or go out to look for another cafeteria.
 After all, it's a fool's errand.
-But, we don't have much time. o we have to wait in the restaurant.
-We want to check the number of indoor people in advance.
+From now we want to avoid this, We want to check the number of indoor people in advance.
+So, we made it, *PEOPLE-INSIDE*.
-PEOPLE INSIDE is **a real-time people counting system using ultrasonic sensors**.
-**Our system aims to measure indoor congestion metrics.**
-You can check the number of people with application.
+*PEOPLE INSIDE* is **a real-time people counting system using ultrasonic sensors**.
+It uses only four inexpensive ultrasonic sensors to determine the number of indoor personnel.
+And you can see this number in real time through the application. **In other words, our system aims to measure indoor congestion metrics.** This can be apply to all indoor rooms as well as university cafeterias.

 ### Our Purpose
-We are focusing on three main purposes.
+We are focusing on main purposes.
+We have three things to aim for :
 ![purpose](./projects/img/purpose.JPG)

+You don't have to waste any more of your time by checking the number of indoor people with an application.
+PEOPLE-INSIDE can be used for various purposes.
+The use of it is yours.
+Only use four inexpensive ultrasonic sensors to determine the number of people.

 ### Quick Start